Contact Us for a Free Consultation (213) 542-0979

 Learn Your Best Defense Strategy in Domestic Violence Cases in Los Angeles

-Over the course of the past 25 years I have defended literally hundreds of domestic violence cases.
+Over the past 25 years, I have defended hundreds of domestic violence cases.
 The most common charges are domestic battery under Penal Code 243(e)(1).
-In just about every case the other party has a change of heart regarding wanting their significant other prosecuted.
+In almost every case, the other party has a change of heart regarding wanting their significant other prosecuted.

-The prosecutors are keen to this and really do not care as far as dismissing the charges.
-In fact, they expect the other party to try and help their significant other and have strategies to counter this approach.
+The prosecutors are keen on this and really do not care about dismissing the charges.
+In fact, they expect the other party to try to help their significant other and have strategies to counter this approach.

 Domestic Violence Attorney in Los Angeles